dusanmsk/railduino-udp/README.md

 # Railduino v1.3 UDP 485 firmware

-New official firmware for Railduino v1.3 based on UDP / 485 broadcasts (LAN / serial bus)
+New official firmware for Railduino v1.3 based on UDP / 485 broadcasts (LAN / serial bus).
+More at www.sedtronic.cz

 Key features:
 ---------------